bibleexchange/courses/_homiletics-1/en/410_principle-ten.md

 ### Computer programs

-These computer programs contain much reference material available at theclick of a button.
+These computer programs contain much reference material available at the click of a button.
 You can also bring material and Scriptures into your document quickly.